 Lesson study, or jyugyokenkyu in Japanese, is the process of professional learning that Japanese teachers engage in continuously throughout their careers to examine their instructional methods, curriculum, and student learning.
 In lesson study, teachers collaboratively design a research lesson that is implemented in actual classrooms with students.
 These research lessons, along with student work from the lesson, are observed and meticulously analyzed with teacher-colleagues and other educators to determine the effects of the lessons on student learning and understanding.
 Through this practice, communities of teachers deepen the quality of their teaching.

-Dan Feigelson is a nationally recognized educator who has worked extensively in New York City schools for 27 years as a principal, local superintendent, network leader, staff developer, curriculum writer, and teacher.
-An early member of the Teachers College Writing Project, he has led institutes, workshops, and lab-sites for school districts around the country on the teaching of reading and writing.
-Dan served as a fellow at the University of Pittsburgh’s Institute for Learning where he helped develop literacy standards for New York and other cities, presents regularly at national conferences, and is featured in several instructional videos and web materials.
-Dan is the author of Practical Punctuation: Lessons In Rule Making And Rule Breaking For Elementary Writers, and the forthcoming Reading Projects, Reimagined: Student Driven Conferences To Deepen Critical Thinking.
+Dan Feigelson has worked in New York City schools for 27 years as a principal, superintendent, network leader, staff developer, curriculum writer, and teacher.
+An early member of the Teachers College Writing Project, he has led institutes, workshops, and lab-sites for school districts around the country on the teaching of reading and writing, and is featured in a variety of instructional videos and teacher training resource materials.
+Mr. Feigelson served as a fellow at the University of Pittsburgh’s Institute for Learning where he co-designed literacy standards for New York.
+He is author of Practical Punctuation: Lessons on Rule Making and Rule Breaking in Elementary Writing, and the forthcoming Reading Projects, Reimagined: Student-Driven Conferences to Deepen Critical Thinking.
+He holds a B.A. in education from Evergreen State College and a master’s in educational psychology from Columbia University Teachers College.

 Barry Hoonan has been an elementary and middle school teacher for over 30 years, and has extensive experience writing curriculum and designing and leading professional development for teachers.
 He has served extensively as a consultant to schools on the teaching of reading and writing, poetry, arts integration and formative assessment.
 In 2004, Mr. Hoonan was awarded the 2004 Edwin A. Hoey Award for Outstanding Educator in the English Language Arts by the National Council of Teachers of English, and he was the only teacher in the country to be featured in two Annenberg Professional Workshop videos on teaching literature.
 Mr. Hoonan is co-author of Inquiries of Multiple Ways of Knowing and a contributing author to Literature Circles & Response.
 He holds a B.A. in journalism from the University of Washington and a master’s of arts in education from Lesley University.